gregwhitaker/gradle-multiappstartscript-example/README.md

         docker run gregnetifi/gradle-multiappstartscript-example

-    If successful, you will see that the jvm argument `example.message` has been set to `Docker`:
+    If successful, you will see that the jvm argument `example.deployment` has been set to `Docker`:

         Starting gradle-multiappstartscript-example...
         -Dexample.deployment=Docker